 Additionally, Balliet blamed feminism for declining birthrates in the West, insisting that decreasing population figures in turn lead to mass-immigration brought in by national governments.
 This is common right-wing narrative that has been around for several years since mass-immigration began, and is a common talking point for right-wing social media debates.

 Some Terrorists Are Just Outright Useless

 The common stereotype of a terrorist understandably presumes that the person carrying out the attack is fearsome, ruthless, cold, calculating, and notorious.
-Some, such as Stephen Balliet, as well as numerous others (post links to other failed attacks) are just outright inept from the beginning.
+Some, such as Stephen Balliet, as well as numerous others (as demonstrated several times by Islamic State supporters) are just outright inept from the beginning.

 Balliets “assault” was riddled with gaffes, mistakes, and ineptitude throughout.
 After stumbling his way through an opening monologue, Balliet failed to enter a locked side door to the synagogue, failed to blow open the main gate with his home-made explosives, shot an innocent non-Jewish fellow German, shot out his own car tyre, failed to shoot a man from point-blank range, amongst many many other head-shaking blunders.
 Balliet himself admitted his ineptitude, stating (in German) “So guys, that's it.
 I am a complete loser.”.